bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 The `setAttributeNode(attr)` and `setAttributeNodeNS(attr)` methods steps are to return the result of [setting an attribute](https://dom.spec.whatwg.org/#concept-element-attributes-set) given attr and [this](https://webidl.spec.whatwg.org/#this).

-[Element/removeAttributeNode](https://developer.mozilla.org/en-US/docs/Web/API/Element/removeAttributeNode "The removeAttributeNode() method of the Element object removes the specified attribute from the current element.")
+[Element/removeAttributeNode](https://developer.mozilla.org/en-US/docs/Web/API/Element/removeAttributeNode 'The removeAttributeNode() method of the Element object removes the specified attribute from the current element.')

 In all current engines.